 \section{Experiment}

-In this section, we validate \method on two popular synthetic-to-real tasks and a challenging daytime-to-nighttime task.
+In this section, we validate \method on two popular synthetic-to-real tasks and challenging daytime-to-nighttime tasks.
 First, we describe datasets and implementation details.
 Next, numerous experimental results are reported for comparison across diverse datasets and architectures.
 Finally, we conduct detailed analyses to obtain a complete picture.